 Two key factors have greatly increased the danger posed by over trading.

 Firstly, the years of recession have stripped many businesses of their spare cash, so there is no buffer to cope with fluctuations in cash flow.
 It will only take one big bad debt, late payment or miscalculation to put many growing companies into insolvency if they don’t have the cash reserves to cope with unexpected shocks.

 The second factor that has increased the chances of businesses suffering from over trading is the lack of bank funding.
 Many business owners have found that their bank manager is much less likely to lend, especially on overdrafts, which have traditionally been the mainstay of many companies’ borrowing requirements.

-But the good news is that, even if your business is running out of cash and the future looks bleak, there are ways of turning the situation around and rescuing the business, either using an informal arrangement or by using one of the flexible and powerful tools available to the licensed business turnaround practitioner.
+But the good news is that, even if your business is running out of cash and the future looks bleak, there are ways of turning the situation around and rescuing the business.
 There may also be the possibility of accessing finance from a source of alternative finance, rather than relying on the banks, and we can help you with applications to appropriate lenders.

 So if your company is struggling with poor cash flow, despite rising orders and increased workload, call us today to find out how we can help.